 He held out his hand to her.
-She followed the line of his arm, unwilling, but swept along all the same.
-A flow of cape covered that arm—a steel pauldron with inlaid gold sat on the shoulder—and just above, past a high collar…
+She followed the line of his arm, unwilling, but swept along all the same, up the pinstriped arm of his suit to the flow of cape that covered from the elbow to shoulder to the steel pauldron with inlaid gold.
+And just above, past a high collar…

-In the months since Altissia, Reina thought she had run out of tears to shed.
+In the months since they had left Altissia, Reina thought she had run out of tears to shed.
 Now she proved herself wrong.
 They fell in hot, steady streams down her cheeks and she couldn't have stopped them if she tried.

 "Father…" Her voice cracked, though it was just a whisper.

 That smile!
 Gods—it was the only thing she had wanted to see for three months!

 Reina gave a wet sob and buried her face in her hands and shook her head, not even trying to stem the flow of tears so much as she tried to hide her face.

 "Reina, my dearest daughter.
 You have grown so strong… and I am immeasurably proud of you.
 But I must send you back."

 Of course.
 She couldn't stay—the world out there was waiting for her.
 Ignis and Prompto and Gladio and all the people she had left behind in Lucis.
 However much she wanted to, she couldn't remain here with her father.

 She ran her hands over her face, wiping away tears, and rubbing her nose before looking up at him again.
 He was still smiling—melancholy, but smiling anyway—and holding his hand out to her.
 It took all the strength she had to not start crying again.

 "Take my hand, my dear.
 This time, I shall lend you my strength."